UMR student about to make a shot with a basketball in hand.

 2. Join a team

-2. Accepting a request from the captain to join his team
+2. Accept a request from the captain to join their team.

-3. Finding the team and captain name on division/league page and requesting to join
+3. Find the team and captain name on the division/league page and request to join.

-4. Going to the captain’s playercard page, viewing his team, and requesting to join
+4. Go to the captain’s playercard page, view their team and request to join.

 3. Join as a Free Agent